Audience: You are expected to have successfully

 values are tremendously useful

-construct, followed by a class name, then the fields initialization; each initialized field is given by a keyword symbol starting with a colon : e.g. (instance
+in MELT.instance construct, followed by a class name, then the fields initialization; each initialized field is given by a keyword symbol starting with a colon : e.g. (instance class_gcc_gimple_pass

 :named_name '"foo_pass"